 Florida greeneyes (Berlandiera subacaulis) is an endemic wildflower found in Florida’s sandhills, pine flatwoods, mixed upland forests, and along dry roadsides.
 Their bright yellow flowers bloom in spring, attracting a…

 Crossvine (Bignonia capreolata) puts on a spectacular spring display of orange tubular flowers.
-They are mainly pollinated by hummingbirds but attract some butterflies, as well.
+They are mainly pollinated by hummingbirds but also attract some butterflies.

 False rosemary (Conradina canescens) occurs naturally in sand pine scrub and sandhills.
 Many pollinator species are attracted to false rosemary, but bees are the most prominent visitor.